Menu

 Rachael Pinder

 Rupert was a lovely man, who had so much enthusiasm for the AA 12 Step programme and such a sunny disposition.
 I will miss his sharing and, in particular, his use of the word “extraordinary” to describe the benefits of sobriety in AA.
-He was truly an extraordinary person, and I am so sorry …
+He was truly an extraordinary person, and I am so sorry that he has died.
+I am sure, however, that I am only one of many who will remember Rupert with tremendous fondness. …

 Nigel McNeill-Moss

 Dear Rupert, I remember you very well.
 ‘Back in the day’ when most meetings were gas light and we were all as keen as mustard and fellowship laughter resonated everywhere, largely innated by your jokes, warmth, levity and good example.
 Rupert, you were always a good egg and I remember you very fondly.
-Also, …
+Also, you were the best Doctor Who The BBC never hired! …

 Sarah Browne (Wimbledon)